Skip to main content

 });

-If the waitForSelector element never appears on the page, the request will fail after the timeout period.
-Make sure the selector matches an element that will exist on the target page.
+If the wait_for_selector element never appears on the page, the request will fail after the timeout period.
+Set error_on_selector_not_found: true to get a clear error, or ensure the selector matches an element that will exist.